tw4449-s-MAS-Submods/Custom-Room-Den/README.md

 ## Other info:

--At the moment, the custom rooms don't account for the Halloween or Christmas decor (birthday decor works fine, though), but we're planning on fixing this in an update before Halloween.
+-At the moment, the den doesn't account for the Halloween or Christmas decor (birthday decor works fine, though), but we're planning on fixing this in an update before Halloween.

 -Luckily, the game will notify you when an update to the submod is available, thanks to submod plugin we